-This course provides an overview of GTAW equipment and procedure setup, metal identification, tungsten preparation and safety, and an introduction to the GTAW process on plate and pipe.
+WT164GTAW on PipeLecture Hrs: 20Lab Hrs: 80Credit Hrs: 4This course provides an overview of GTAW equipment and procedure setup, metal identification, tungsten preparation and safety, and an introduction to the GTAW process on plate and pipe.
 Pipe bevel preparation is taught.
 Perform TIG multiple pass stringer welds on T-plate.
 Perform TIG root, fill and cap in the 2G and 5G pipe positions.